jakdor/LabDayApp/README.md

   Backend providing REST API handled by Retrofit with local off-line backup in native sqlite database accessed with StorIO/SQLBrite, all managed by RXJava and LiveData (no ORM this time to see performance difference/learn new things).
 Additionally some mechanism to handle situation when backend is down with no local data backup.

-  Implement Dependency Injection project pattern with Dagger2 and Reactive programming with RXJava2/LiveData.
+  Dependency Injection project pattern with Dagger2 and Reactive programming with RXJava2/LiveData.
   Some classes implemented in Kotlin, to learn new Language.

   ## Technology stack